lundstroem/snibbetracker/README.md

 introduction
 ----------------
 snibbetracker is a fakebit tracker written in C using SDL2 that I began working on in 2014 to learn DSP programming.
-I learned a lot on the way, and I would probably have made it different with the knowledge I have now, but perhaps it can be useful for someone.
-No warranty either implicit or implied is included.
-(c) lundstroem.
+As I do not have time to work on it anymore, I decided to release the source so that someone could take over if they wanted.

 credits
 ----------------
-lundstroem
+- lundstroem
-salkinitzor
+- salkinitzor
-nordloef
+- nordloef
-Linde
+- Linde
-sunfl0wr
+- sunfl0wr
-Rockard
+- Rockard
-0c0
+- 0c0
-OlofsonArcade
+- OlofsonArcade
-goto80
+- goto80
-lolloise
+- lolloise
-crabinfo
+- crabinfo

 config
 ----------------